 In Tudor City, Ms. Boral said, “we all have these Pullman kitchens, you know, so that’s why it’s very important that we have this hot fresh food next door.”
 Some neighbors even bring their hot meals home in traditional Moroccan tagine pots (as long as they return them, clean).
 In addition to nearby residents, Mr. Boutemedjet said, Midtown office workers and United Nations dignitaries come to the cafe.
 “We used to have a guy who was No. 2 in the U.N., a French guy.
 He used to come here and eat couscous,” Mr. Boutemedjet said.
 “And one day I was watching CNN, and it was him!”
 But it is the neighbors who seem to benefit the most.
 “We see them every morning and we know their coffee,” Mr. Jahmi said.

 “They have very good espresso, and the croissants, it’s a treat,” said Sylvie Beljanski, a French businesswoman who lives next door.

 Other regulars, according to the owners, include a character actor known for playing menacing underworld types, and a weight loss blogger who calls himself Hashi Mashi.

 The name comes from an egg white dish that had been prepared for him at the cafe on a regular basis while he was adjusting his diet.

 The selection is now permanently on the menu in his honor.

-For a more extensive discussion as how I originally created the Hashi Mashi breakfast and became known as Hashi Mashi to some, check out the post Just Who and What is Hashi Mashi?
+For the longer version of how I originally created the Hashi Mashi Training program that helped me lose over 75 pounds of weight in 6 months and get fitter than I ever thought possible, check out the post Just Who and What is Hashi Mashi?